Skip to main content

 Multimedia Activism and Gender-Based Violence in Canada

 Sexual assault, intimate partner violence, femicide, and violence against 2SLGBTQIA+ people: gender-based violence, or GBV, has many forms and many victims.
-The #MeToo movement highlighted the power of speaking up on a global scale, and From Red Dresses to Memory Stones is a necessary investigation of GBV activism in Canada.
+The #MeToo movement highlighted the power of speaking up on a global scale; From Red Dresses to Memory Stones offers a timely and necessary investigation of GBV activism in Canada.

 Ultimately, this engaging work is about hope, demonstrating that anti-violence activism is a matter of will and can be done in ways that prioritize consent and protect activists’ well-being.